Telstra Corporation Limited – Annual report – 30 June 2022

 Some of our framework agreements specify a minimum spend commitment (i.e. a take-or-pay arrangement), in which case the accounting contract may exist also at the framework agreement level.

-Some of the Telstra Wholesale contracts include multiple goods and services.
-We allocate the transaction price, and any relevant discounts, generally to all the products in the accounting contract based on the negotiated prices, which are largely aligned to the estimated standalone selling prices of distinct goods and services promised under the contracts.
-However, some discounts granted under the framework agreements may be allocated only to selected performance obligations based on the specific performance conditions in the framework agreement.
+Some of Telstra InfraCo contracts include multiple goods and services.
+We allocate the consideration, and any relevant discounts, generally to all the products in the accounting contract based on the negotiated prices, which are largely aligned to the estimated standalone selling prices of goods and services promised under the contracts.
+However, some discounts granted under the framework agreements may be allocated only to selected goods or services based on the specific performance conditions in the framework agreement.

 (d) Agreements with nbn co

 Revenue from contracts with nbn co is mainly reported within the Telstra InfraCo segment.
-Amounts recognised as other income are recorded in our corporate areas.
+Amounts recognised as other income are recorded in the TC&SB segment and in our corporate areas.

-The combined nbn DAs and related arrangements include a number of separately priced elements, some of which are accounted for under the revenue recognition standard whereas others under other accounting standards, e.g. government grants.
-The Subscriber Agreement continues to be separately accounted for as other income given the nbn disconnection fees do not relate to our ordinary activities and there is no price dependency on other nbn DAs.
+The combined nbn DAs and related arrangements include a number of separately priced elements, some of which are not accounted for under the revenue recognition standard.
+For example, nbn disconnection fees are presented as other income as they do not relate to our ordinary activities and there is no price dependency on other nbn DAs.

-The build of nbn related infrastructure is not considered a separate performance obligation, therefore payments received for it under a separate legal agreement have been combined and accounted for together with the ISA long-term access services.
-These payments have been received upfront and recorded as a contract liability, i.e. an advance payment for services transferred over the ISA average contracted period of 35 years.
+The build of nbn related infrastructure is not considered a separate service, therefore payments received for it under a separate legal agreement have been combined and accounted for together with the ISA long-term access services.
+These upfront payments have been recorded as a contract liability in the statement of financial position and are recognised as services transfer over the ISA average contracted period of 35 years.

-We deliver a number of different services under these arrangements and the transaction price includes a number of fixed and variable components as described below.
+We deliver a number of different services under these arrangements and the consideration includes a number of fixed and variable components as described below.

 Given significant variability in the overall ISA consideration, the legal contract includes specific clauses as to if, when and how an interest receivable or an interest payable should be calculated.